tufts-carpentries/python-novice-gapminder/_episodes/07-for-loops.md

 ---
-title: "For Loops"
+title: "For-Loops"
 teaching: 15
 exercises: 15
 questions:
 - "How can I make a program do many things?"
 objectives:
-- "Explain what for loops are normally used for."
+- "Explain what for-loops are normally used for."
 - "Trace the execution of a simple (unnested) loop and correctly state the values of variables in each iteration."
-- "Write for loops that use the Accumulator pattern to aggregate values."
+- "Write for-loops that use the Accumulator pattern to aggregate values."
 keypoints:
-- "A *for loop* executes commands once for each value in a collection."
+- "A *for-loop* executes commands once for each value in a collection."
-- "The first line of the `for` loop must end with a colon, and the body must be indented."
+- "The first line of the `for'-loop must end with a colon, and the body must be indented."
 - "Indentation is always meaningful in Python."
-- "A `for` loop is made up of a collection, a loop variable, and a body."
+- "A `for'-loop is made up of a collection, a loop variable, and a body."
 - "Loop variables can be called anything (but it is strongly advised to have a meaningful name to the looping variable)."
 - "The body of a loop can contain many statements."
 - "Use `range` to iterate over a sequence of numbers."
 - "The Accumulator pattern turns many values into one."
 ---
-## A *for loop* executes commands once for each value in a collection.
+## A *for-loop* executes commands once for each value in a collection.

 *   Doing calculations on the values in a list one by one is as painful as working with `pressure_001`, `pressure_002`, etc.
-*   A *for loop* tells Python to execute some statements once for each value in a list, a character string, or some other collection.
+*   A *for-loop* tells Python to execute some statements once for each value in a list, a character string, or some other collection.
 *   "for each thing in this group, do these operations"